 Students enter the Honors Program in one of three ways.
-First, incoming students with a combined Math and English SAT score of 1100 and a high school GPA of 3.00 are invited to join the program.
-Second, invitations are offered in the spring to freshmen and sophomores with a cumulative grade point average of 3.40 after they have completed at least 15 credits of coursework at the College.
-Finally, any student may petition to join the program if they have a GPA of at least 3.40 and are still able to complete Honors Program course and project requirements.
+First, incoming students with a high school GPA of 3.5 are invited to join the program.
+Second, invitations are offered in the spring to freshmen and sophomores with a cumulative grade point average of 3.50 after they have completed at least 15 credits of coursework at the College.
+Finally, students may petition to join the program if they have a GPA of at least 3.50 and are still able to complete Honors Program course and project requirements prior to graduation.

-Honors students will be able to satisfy some of their General Education, elective, and major program requirements with the Honors Program.
+Honors students will be able to satisfy some of their General Education, elective, and major program requirements within the Honors Program.